Moe Krome, man of many names and reputation as 'hard road trooper' with Maryland State Police, dies at 79

 ‘A horrible navigator’

 For someone who took joy in perfecting the nitty-gritty details, Krome’s life wasn’t without unplanned moments.
-When he traveled around the world — to Europe, Belgium, the Netherlands, Germany — he’d have an itinerary packed with historic spots to visit with Lee Primm, who had been a friend of Krome’s for decades.
+When he traveled around the world, often to Europe — Belgium, the Netherlands, Germany — he’d have an itinerary packed with historic spots to visit with Lee Primm, who had been a friend of Krome’s for decades.

 Though he knew a lot about the places they were visiting — like the area where the Battle of the Bulge was fought, or other World War II sites in Germany — that didn’t mean he knew how to get there.